threefoldtecharchive/jumpscaleX_core/docs/3sdk/3sdk_install.md

 - Chrome browser for OSX users
 - Git (* If you are using windows please check configurations [here](#Git-for-windows))

+### Requirments for windows

+- Windows 10 64-bit: Pro, Enterprise, or Education (Build 15063 or later).
+- Hyper-V and Containers Windows features must be enabled.

 ### <a name='3botwords'></a>Get your 3bot words

 - From 3botconnect application go to settings, then show phrase to get your mnemonics